Enemy Exchange Program

 - Capturing an enemy factory allowed you to build that enemy's "unique" unit (Atreides sonic tanks, Harkonnen Devastators, etc).

 - Weirdly, combining the above two examples did not work as you would expect.
 Some versions (and mods) allowed non-Ordos to capture an Ordos factory and produce their own Deviators, but no matter who owned the Deviator, it always turned its victims to Ordos.

 - Of course, taking over a unit for as short a period as you could didn't really do that much good...except against Devastators, which could be ordered to self-destruct.

 - This is a major component to Z where you have to capture territory to gain additional factories to create your robots.
-Slightly annoying as the clock doesn't reset when the territory has been captured; meaning that tank that heavy tank that took 5 mins to build and was just about to be completed before you lost the territory is now in the enemies hands.
-You can use this against them too, setting the factory to build the weakness units just before losing it.
+Slightly annoying as the clock doesn't reset when the territory has been captured; meaning that heavy tank that took 5 mins to build and was just about to be completed before you lost the territory is now in the enemy's hands.
+You can use this against them too, setting the factory to build the weakest unit just before losing it.
 Probably justified as they're robots, all they need is slightly different programming to switch sides.

 - Z Steel Soldiers has an early level were plot-wise you're attempting to build up your forces and technology (as command hasn't sanctioned your actions) by using a hacker to take control over a small enemy base before assaulting the larger one.
 In general gameplay the hacker can be useful but they're weak and easily destroyed by gun-emplacements.